-The rest of this document examines community needs and recommends potential actions the City can take to support these needs.
+The rest of this document examines community needs and lists preliminary ideas for actions the City can take to support these needs.
 It outlines the current state of health and human services, including what roles the City takes on now, then identifies five priority issues and recommends potential City action on each.
 Each action is assessed to identify potential next steps and preliminary needs for financial support, staff support, and timing.